 • The traineeship program is not itself a PhD program or a degree.
 Students receiving direct program support will be admitted through existing PhD and MS programs (e.g., Geosciences, Economics, Public Policy) and will receive degrees from those units, subject to satisfactory completion of their unit’s degree requirements.
 Graduate students selected for the full traineeship program will complete a series of curricular offerings and receive two years of tuition and stipend.
 Students in professional master’s programs (e.g., MPP, MBA) are eligible to participate in traineeship courses but cannot receive direct financial support.

 • The September bootcamps are designed to introduce concepts that fall outside students’ core disciplinary training and to provide the breadth required for interdisciplinary research.
 Bootcamps include both “data science skills” (computation, statistics, data science) and “domain expertise” courses (geosciences, economics); subjects may rotate each year.
 Each bootcamp module will be two weeks, and students may take two concurrently, so that a “full load” is four modules during September.

-•Lesson materials from the 2020 bootcamps are now available here!
+•Lesson materials from our prior bootcamps are available here!
 These materials can be used for independent study and for instructors.
 Additionally, there is a reference document listing important functions learned, and a page with resources for instructors.

 • For-credit courses include an introduction to the food/energy/water system (Fall) and a two-quarter data analysis practicum (Winter, Spring) in which students work in groups on interdisciplinary research questions, with lectures on data science provided by UChicago faculty.
 The expected outcome is that each group will complete a paper for submission to a peer-reviewed academic journal, and participating students will take concurrent classes on scientific writing in support of that objective.